 NATIONAL FOOD DAY

-National Food Day is observed annually on October 24.
-One of the targets that Food Day aims to help people is to “Eat Real,” which is defined by them as “cutting back on sugar drinks, overly salted packaged foods and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains and sustainably raised protein.”
-National Food Day involves some of the country’s most prominent food activists, united by a vision of food that can be healthy, affordable and produced with care for the environment, farm animals and the people who grow, harvest and serve it.
+One of the themes of the day aims to help people to “Eat Real.”
+This theme is defined as “cutting back on sugar drinks, overly salted packaged foods and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains and sustainably raised protein.”
+The observance involves some of the country’s most prominent food activists, too.
+Their vision includes food that can be healthy, affordable, and sustainably produced.
+At the same time, the goal is to produce food with care for the environment, farm animals, and the people who grow, harvest, and serve it in mind.

 Enjoy some of your favorite healthy foods and use #NationalFoodDay to post on social media.

 The Center for Science in the Public Interest (CSPI) initiated National Food Day 2011.
-It is a nationwide celebration of healthy, affordable and sustainably produced food and a grassroots campaign for better food policies.
-This project builds throughout the year and culminates on October 24 of each year.
+The nationwide celebration of healthy, affordable, and sustainably produced food is a grassroots campaign for better food policies.
+This project builds throughout the year and culminates on October 24th of each year.